renzpulvira/gulp-css-js/README.md

 gulp will now run and watch your files for any changes.

+## Additional files that are optional
+`index.html`, `_normalize.scss` are optional you can rename/delete these files if you dont want to include them. also there is a `script` tag that includes **jquery**, if you don't want to use jquery just remove it.

 *Thats it!* Hope anyone uses this will help their development process.